-- If I don’t have one, can I arrange for one today, before I have liquidity issues?
+- If I don’t have one, can I set arrange for one today, before I have liquidity issues?

 Now Is the Time to Evaluate

 Now is the time to evaluate your cost structure; this is critical since revenue will fall at a faster rate than expenses.
-If you are put in the unfortunate situation where costs outstrip revenue, you will need to access cash balances, credit lines, or personal wealth to keep the company operating.
+If you are put in the unfortunate situation where costs outstrip income, you will need to access cash balances, credit lines, or personal wealth to keep the company operating.

 These questions are not easy, but by facing them head-on, your business will thrive once the dust has settled.